ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ### Enumeration Encoding

 Per design principle (2), each Trustworthiness Claim will only expose specific encoded values.
 To simplify the processing of these enumerations by the Relying Party, the enumeration will be encoded as a single signed 8 bit integer.
 These value assignments for this integer will be in four Trustworthiness Tiers which follow these guidelines:

+None: The Verifier makes no assertions regarding this aspect of trustworthiness.

+* Value 0: The Evidence received is insufficient to make a conclusion.
+Note: this should always be always treated equivalently by the Relying Party as no claim being made.
+I.e., the RP's Appraisal Policy for Attestation Results SHOULD NOT make any distinction between a Trustworthiness Claim with enumeration '0', and no Trustworthiness Claim being provided.
+* Value 1: The Evidence received contains unexpected elements which the Verifier is unable to parse.
+An example might be that the wrong type of Evidence has been delivered.
+* Value -1: A verifier malfunction occurred during the Verifier's appraisal processing.

-Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness
+Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness.

-* Values 1 to 31: A standards enumerated reason for affirming.
+* Values 2 to 31: A standards enumerated reason for affirming.
 * Values -2 to -32: A non-standard reason for affirming.

 Warning: The Verifier warns about this aspect of trustworthiness.